The Facebook posts finally got me. I splurged on the $20 lifetime subscription to Simplify Magazine.

 And, I’m glad I did.
 Their approach to simple living and slow living storytelling is a unique one.
 I must admit I was skeptical going in, but I’ve been pleasantly surprised with the authors and content they’ve brought together.

 Simplify Magazine is a quarterly, digital publication that pulls together experts in various fields to address some of the most pressing needs of the modern family…help families focus on the things that matter most.

 Contributors: Gretchen Rubin, Helen Russell, Robert Waldinger, Joshua Becker, Denaye Barahona, Erin Loechner, Brian Gardner

 Gretchen tells her personal story of confronting the “danger of wasting my life” and recurring feelings of discontentment and disbelief.
-She asked herself, “How could I discipline myself to feel grateful for my ordinary day?”
+For me, this was an existential crisis.
+Gretchen asked herself, “How could I discipline myself to feel grateful for my ordinary day?”

 In her story, she offers tips that helped her find her own happiness.
 But, the most compelling piece of advice was around a “happiness project.”

 “A ‘happiness project’ is an approach to changing your life.
 First is the preparation stage, when you identify what brings you joy, satisfaction, and engagement, and also what brings you guilt, anger, boredom, and remorse.
 Second is the making of resolutions, when you identify the concrete actions that will boost your happiness.
 Then comes the interesting part: keeping your resolutions.”

 One of the best ways to make yourself happy is to make other people happy; one of the best ways to make other people happy is to be happy yourself. — Gretchen Rubin